×

 What is open source software?
 And how is it different from enterprise software?

-Open source software is software whose source code is publicly available, in contrast to enterprise software, whose source code is only available to the company that created it.
-From a security perspective, open source is more secure in the sense that the community at large can find and fix bugs.
+Open source software is software whose source code is publicly available, unlike enterprise software, whose source code is only available to the company that created it.
+From a security perspective, open source is more secure because the community at large can find and fix bugs.
 That said, attackers can also more easily discover security flaws in open source code, which is why it’s critical to know where open source is used within your organization and whether your code contains any known vulnerabilities.
 This can be done through API fuzzing and testing.

 What are the main categories of cloud computing?